apache/beam/contributor-docs/code-change-guide.md

 To run your pipeline with modified beam code, follow these steps:

 1. Build the Beam SDK tarball.
-Under `sdks/python`, run `python -m build –sdist`.
+Under `sdks/python`, run `python -m build --sdist`.
 For more details, see [Run an integration test](#run-an-integration-test) on this page.

 2. Install the Apache Beam Python SDK in your Python virtual environment with the necessary